How to Get an Apartment in New York Without Credit

 The lattermost reason seems logical, but the best way to not go into debt is to ascertain that all your bills are paid on time and not to completely avoid having credit.

-The usual formula a landlord will follow for a guarantor is that they will need to make at least 80 times the monthly rent, and have excellent credit.
+The most common formula a landlord will follow for a guarantor is that they will need to make at least 80 times the monthly rent, and have excellent credit.

-The default will appear on your guarantor’s credit, so make sure you pay your rent on time.
+The infraction will appear on your guarantor’s credit, so make sure you pay your rent on time.
 Otherwise, you might hear from a very disgruntled guarantor.

-People with high credit are often dismayed with blemishes on their record, and they won’t think kindly of this incident.
+People with excellent credit are dismayed with blemishes on their record, and they won’t think kindly of this incident.